 Does Your Vitamin D Status Yo-Yo Throughout The Year?
 Here's Why That's Bad

-One piece of the vitamin D puzzle that doesn't get as much attention as it should: what mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, calls the yo-yo phenomenon.
+But an overlooked part of the vitamin D conversation is what vice president of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, calls the yo-yo phenomenon.
 Sounds harmless (and maybe even a little fun), but, alas, it's not as cute as the moniker may have you believe.
 Still, the yo-yo, which refers to fluctuating vitamin D levels (in and out of a sufficient state), is quite common.
 Here's what you should know about why it's a problem.

 What are "yo-yo-ing" vitamin D levels?